Algebraic Overshear Density Property: (Algebraic) density versus Algebraic overshear density -- all known examples

 \section{(Algebraic) density versus Algebraic overshear density -- all known examples}

-We will go through the list of known examples of affine-algebraic manifolds with the density property and indicate for each one of them whether or not they have the algebraic density property resp.\ the algebraic overshear density property.
+We will go through the list of known examples of affine-algebraic manifolds with the density property, and indicate for each one of them whether or not they have the algebraic density property resp.\ the algebraic overshear density property.
 As a general feature one can see that the gap between algebraic density property and algebraic overshear density property as rather narrow, but existent. \begin{enumerate} \item A homogeneous space $X=G/H$ where $G$ is a linear algebraic group and $H$ is a closed algebraic subgroup such that $X$ is affine and whose connected components are different from $\CC$ and from $(\CC^*)^n, n\geq 1,$ has algebraic density property.

 It is known that if $H$ is reductive, then the space $X=G/H$ is always affine.
-However there is no known group-theoretic characterization that would characterize when $X$ is affine.
-The above result has a long history, it includes all examples known from the work of Anders\'en--Lempert and Varolin \cite{density} and Varolin--Toth \cite{ToVa} and Kaliman--Kutzschebauch \cite{densitycriteria}, \\ Donzelli--Dvorsky--Kaliman \cite{DoDvKa2010}.
-The final result has been obtained by Kaliman--Kutzschebauch in \cite{densityhomog}. $\CC$ and $\CC^*$ do not have the density property, however the following problem is well known and seems notoriously difficult:
+However, there is no known group-theoretic criterion that would characterize when $G/H$ is affine.
+The above result has a long history, it includes all examples known from the work of Anders\'en--Lempert, Varolin \cite{density}, Varolin--Toth \cite{ToVa}, Kaliman--Kutzschebauch \cite{densitycriteria}, and Donzelli--Dvorsky--Kaliman \cite{DoDvKa2010}.
+The final result has been obtained by Kaliman--Kutzschebauch in \cite{densityhomog}.
+The one-di\-men\-sion\-al manifolds $\CC$ and $\CC^*$ do not have the density property, however the following problem is well known and seems notoriously difficult:

 \textbf{Open Problem:} Does $(\CC^*)^n, n\ge 2,$ have the density property?

 It is conjectured that the answer is no, more precisely one expects that all holomorphic automorphisms of $(\CC^*)^n, n\ge 2$ preserve the form $\wedge_{i=1}^n \frac{ {\rm d} z_i}{ z_i}$ up to sign. \end{enumerate}